 Meet with your College of Arts and Sciences Study Abroad Advisor (varies by destination).

-Meet with Dr. Kim Woolf, Academic Advisor and Research Supervisor for Undergraduate Studies, to discuss how summer courses or studying abroad can fit in with your Communication major and major-related opportunities.
+Meet with Dr. Kim Woolf, Academic Advisor and Research Director for Undergraduate Studies, to discuss how summer courses or studying abroad can fit in with your Communication major and major-related opportunities.
 Dr. Woolf can also discuss program and course choices and the course approval process.

 “Studying in Sydney, Australia was an experience I will never forget.
 It was fascinating to learn about media from another country's perspective, and the classes I took were amazing additions to my curriculum at Annenberg.
 Getting to study during Australian summer never hurts, either.” — Justin Cohen C'21

 Courses taken outside the University of Pennsylvania may be considered for credit.
 These include courses taken for study abroad, courses completed at other universities by students transferring to Penn, and summer courses taken at other universities.

 Communication credit is limited to courses judged to be academically comparable in scope, rigor and general focus to those typically offered at the Annenberg School.